-BuroHappold contributes to new research for C40 Cities Climate Leadership Group
+BuroHappold contributes to C40 Cities climate research

 The new research provides cities with ambitious plans to tackle greenhouse gas (GHG) emissions and air pollution simultaneously.
 Actions that could yield an 87% reduction in GHG emissions, a 49% reduction in PM2.5 levels, 223,000 premature deaths averted and up to $583 billion in economic benefit.